plone/volto/apps/vite-ssr/README.md

 It also uses [TanStack Router](https://tanstack.com/router/latest/docs/framework/react/overview) for its routing library.

-## EXPERIMENTAL
+> [!WARNING]

-This package or app is experimental.
+> This package or app is experimental.
-The community offers no support whatsoever for it.
+> The community offers no support whatsoever for it.
-Breaking changes may occur without notice.
+> Breaking changes may occur without notice.